Westwing-Home-and-Living/Ninja-Printer/README.md

  - Select the ‘browser’ folder inside the original file ‘chrome-extension’
  - You will see the extension already enabled in your list of chrome extension

-**Note:** No need to tick ‘allow on incognito mode’ as you will always need to enable the extension on the incognito window.
+**Note:** If you tick ‘allow on incognito mode’ than you will always need to enable the extension on the incognito window.

 #### 2. Install the host